brimdata/zed/docs/zq/functions/kind.md

 #### Example:

-A primitive value's kind is "primitive:"
+A primitive value's kind is "primitive":
 ```mdtest-command
 echo '1 "a" 10.0.0.1' | zq -z 'yield kind(this)' -
 ```